Permafrost/Tundra/README.md

   Retrieves arbitrary content (XML, flat files, binary) from the given `$source` URI, and calls the given content processing service to process it.

-  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `tundra.support.content.retrieve`.
+  Additional retrieval protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.support.content.retrieve`.
-  Services in this folder must implement the `tundra.schema.content.retrieve:handler` specification.
+  Services in this folder must implement the `Tundra/tundra.schema.content.retrieve:handler` specification.

   * Inputs:
     * `$source` is a URI identifying the location from which content is to be